Marvin Weatherwax Jr.

 Marvin R. Weatherwax Jr. is an American politician.
 He is a Democrat representing District 15 in the Montana House of Representatives.

 Personal life

 Weatherwax holds an associate's degree in computer science from Blackfeet Community College.
 He lives in Browning, Montana.

 Political career

 In 2018, former District 15 Representative George Kipp III did not run for re-election.
 Weatherwax ran for the seat and was unopposed in both the Democratic primary and the general election.
-He is running for re-election in 2020.
+He successfully ran for re-election in 2020.

 As of June 2020, Weatherwax sits on the following committees: